ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Utilities Manual.md

 To ensure stable usage of aku in a Kubernetes environment, the following conditions must be met:

-* It should be used only in **StatefulSets** among Kubernetes workload controllers.
+* It should be used only in **StatefulSets** among Kubernetes workload.
 * The **Pod management policy should be OrderedReady**.
 OrderedReady is the default policy for StatefulSets.
 * The maximum number of scalable replicas is **up to 4**.

 * The **Altibase server and aku** utility should be executed within the same container.
 *  `aku -p start` command should be performed after the Altibase server has started successfully.

 * After completing `aku -p start` command on a Pod, it should sequentially create the next Pod.
-This requires configuring the **Startup Probe**.
+This requires to configure the **Startup Probe** in Kubernetes.
 * **Startup Probe** configuration is needed to verify if `aku -p start` command has been successfully executed.
 You can use the presence of the aku_start_completed file in the /tmp directory as an indicator for verification.
 * Set **publishNotReadyAddress** to true.
 * `aku -p end` command should be performed before stopping the Altibase server.
 * A Pod should be terminated after `aku -p end` command completes successfully.

-* It is necessary to set Kubernetes' **terminationGracePeriodSeconds** long enough to allow enough time for aku to successfully complete when Pod terminates.
+* Kubernetes's **terminationGracePeriodSeconds** should be set to a large value to allow aku to complete its tasks successfully before Pod is terminated.

 ### Altibase Environment Variable